INTELLECTUAL PROPERTY INSTITUTE OF CANADA

 An applicant for admission as an Academic shall be a resident of Canada, and shall

-i. establish to the satisfaction of Council that he or she is interested in the objects of the Institute; and
+i. establish to the satisfaction of the Board that he or she is interested in the purposes of the Institute; and

 ii. be engaged full-time as a member of a faculty of a university or a college in any one of the provinces or territories of Canada.

-An Affiliate shall not designate himself or herself as a member of the Institute on any letterhead or in any professional notice.
-If any other member shall have occasion to designate himself or herself as a member of the Institute on any letterhead or in any professional notice, he or she shall state the class of membership he or she holds and may do so by the use of an abbreviated title as follows:
+Neither an Affiliate nor a Certified Administrator shall designate himself or herself as a Member of the Institute on any letterhead or in any professional notice.
+If any other Member shall have occasion to designate himself or herself as a Member of the Institute on any letterhead or in any professional notice, he or she shall state the class of Membership he or she holds and may do so by the use of an abbreviated title as follows:

-(a) An application for admission or for transfer between the classes of membership, shall be presented to the Secretary for consideration by Council and shall set forth, over the applicant's signature, such details as shall be necessary to establish to the satisfaction of Council that applicant meets the requirements of the class of membership applied for, and shall include applicant's undertaking to adhere to the By-laws and Code of Ethics of the Institute as amended from time to time, if admitted.
-Any other information required to assist Council in determining the applicant's eligibility shall be furnished by the applicant on the Secretary's request.
-An applicant for transfer to membership as a Fellow shall give as references the names of at least two Fellows.
-No references shall be required in the case of an application for admission to classes of membership other than Fellow.
+(a) An application for admission or for transfer between the classes of Membership, shall be presented to the Secretary for consideration by the Board and shall set forth, over the applicant's signature, such details as shall be necessary to establish to the satisfaction of the Board that applicant meets the requirements of the class of Membership applied for, and shall include the applicant's undertaking to adhere to the By-laws and Code of Ethics of the Institute as amended from time to time, if admitted.
+Any other information required to assist the Board in determining the applicant's eligibility shall be furnished by the applicant on the Secretary's request.
+An applicant for transfer to Membership as a Fellow shall give as references the names of at least two Fellows.
+No references shall be required in the case of an application for admission to classes of Membership other than Fellow.

-(b) Notwithstanding the provisions of section 3 a member admitted as a Student or Academic shall be required to confirm annually to the Institute that the member continues to qualify for the relevant class of membership, as set forth in section 1, failing which the member shall be automatically transferred to Affiliate membership, and shall be required thereafter to pay the annual fee imposed on Affiliate Members.
+(b) Notwithstanding the provisions of Section 3, a Member admitted as a Certified Administrator, Student or Academic shall be required to confirm annually to the Institute that the Member continues to qualify for the relevant class of Membership, as set forth in Section 1, failing which the Member shall be automatically transferred to Affiliate Membership, and shall be required thereafter to pay the annual fee imposed on Affiliate Members.

-An application for membership or for transfer from one class of membership to another becomes effective once all conditions specified in the Institute’s By-laws have been met and such application has been approved by Council.
+An application for Membership or for transfer from one class of Membership to another becomes effective once all conditions specified in the Institute’s By-laws have been met and such application has been approved by the Board.

-(a) Each member shall pay such entrance fee and such annual fee as shall be prescribed for his or her class of membership by a resolution of the voting members at a General Meeting, which resolution shall, in the case of a meeting be carried by at least two-thirds of the votes cast and, in the case of a mail vote, by a majority of the voting members.
+(a) Each Member (other than a Member of Distinction or Honorary Member) shall pay such entrance fee and such annual fee as shall be prescribed for his or her class of Membership by a resolution of the voting members at the Annual General Meeting, which resolution shall be carried by ordinary resolution.
 The annual fee shall become due on January 1st of each year.

-(b) An applicant for admission shall remit with his or her application the entrance fee and the annual fee for the current year, the amount of such fees being refundable to the applicant in the event that he or she is not admitted to membership.
-The annual fee for the year of application may be pro-rated according to a schedule established by Council and the date of application.
+(b) An applicant for admission to Membership shall remit with his or her application the entrance fee and the annual fee for the current year, the amount of such fees being refundable to the applicant in the event that he or she is not admitted to Membership.
+The annual fee for the year of application may be pro-rated according to a schedule established by the Board and the date of application.

 i. the difference between the entrance fees for the two classes, and